Your Complete Guide to Decaffeinated Tea

 Decaffeinated Irish Breakfast Tea

 This luxury black tea is made from pekoe fannings that are decaffeinated at the green leaf stage.
-A refreshing beverage with delicious malty overtones and rosy notes.
-A great tea to set you up for the day ahead.
+It is a refreshing beverage with delicious malty overtones and rosy notes, making it a great tea to start the day.

 “Great product thanks!”